quantaosun/Ambertools-OpenMM-MD/README.md

 # Ambertools-OpenMM-MD
-The author of this repository try to introduce molecular dynamics of protein-ligand complex to more people, especially those beginners, with all open-sourced resouces.
+This repository try to introduce molecular dynamics of protein-ligand complex to more people, especially those beginners, with all open-sourced resouces.
 Ambertools (https://ambermd.org/AmberTools.php), H++ web server (http://biophysics.cs.vt.edu/), openmm (https://openmm.org/), and py3Dmol (https://github.com/avirshup/py3dmol), as well as open babel (https://github.com/openbabel/openbabel) are the main components contained in this protocal.
-The force file package used is Amber (https://ambermd.org/AmberModels.php) for protein and GAFF (http://ambermd.org/antechamber/gaff.html) for small molecule.
+The force field used is Amber (https://ambermd.org/AmberModels.php) for protein and GAFF (http://ambermd.org/antechamber/gaff.html) for small molecule.

 This is designed only for learning purpose, anyone with commercial purpose might need to check out by themself if they need a commercial license in relation to some certain package, even these are all "open source".